nais/doc/docs/workloads/how-to/access-policies.md

     ```mermaid
     graph LR
-      accTitle: External services
+      accTitle: External addresses
-      accDescr: The diagram shows an application, <MY-APP>, that is allowed to send requests to an external service.
+      accDescr: The diagram shows an application, <MY-APP>, that is allowed to send requests to an external address.

       MY-APP--"✅"-->external-application.com